 Once the court reviews the parenting plan and a child custody and visitation decree is issued, if either parent fails to honor the terms of the order he or she can be held in contempt.
 Our visitation rights lawyer in Marietta represents clients alleging and defending visitation violations.

-The Marietta visitation rights law firm of Smith, Dettmering, Morgan, Schnatmeier & Collins, LLP in Marietta, GA is qualified and experienced at all aspects of family law and offers superior legal service to clients throughout Georgia.
+The law firm of Smith, Schnatmeier, Dettmering, Collins & Reeves, LLP, in Marietta, GA, is qualified and experienced in all aspects of family law and offers superior legal service to clients throughout Georgia.